12 child care training courses and certifications that will boost your career

 4. Nanny basic skills assessment

 The INA offers its Nanny Basic Skills Assessment, which can give a family peace of mind when interviewing nannies who have passed it.
 Kavanagh says that it was developed to "provide a credential to those nannies who did not have a degree in a child-related field or to those nannies who wanted to add a nanny-specific credential to their portfolio."
 It tests your knowledge of child care — including topics like health, safety, nutrition, professionalism and child development — and, if you pass, you get a certificate to confirm your expertise.

 If you want to take it a step further, sign up for the more intensive INA Nanny Credential Exam.
 Pass that, and you'll be considered an INA Credentialed Nanny.

 5. Professional nanny certification

 Although it's not required to become a nanny, you can also become a Certified Professional Nanny through nanny schools that have been approved by the American Council of Nanny Schools, such as the English Nanny & Governess School.
 It shows that you've successfully passed a rigorous training program about how to care for children.
 These courses are particularly good if you're just starting out and need experience.

-Having a valid driver's license -- and a clean driving record -- will afford you the opportunity to do double duty.
+Having a valid driver's license — and a clean driving record — will afford you the opportunity to do double duty, which can mean higher pay.
 You can run errands for the family while caring for the kids, or open a whole new world of parks, museums and zoos to visit.
 If you don't have a license, stop by your local DMV to obtain one or get information on driver's education classes you can take to prepare for the exam.

 If you already have a license, sign up for a defensive driving course at the DMV.
 This course will improve your driving and help you avoid accidents on the road.